 On my face, in addition to the mask, I wear concealer, powder, lipgloss, and eye makeup consisting of black eyeliner, mascara, fake eyelashes, and eyelid stickers.
 Brows are painted with acrylic paint.

 The wig was styled with hairspray and a bit of glue.
 I sprayed it with silicone lubricant to make it easier to detangle (or well, that was the intention, it didn't really work).
 The accessories were attached by sewing.

 The square hairclips are one of my favorite little details.
 I made them from thin cardboard covered with papier mache.
 I made the shape with a little three-dimensional look, and they're nice and shiny thanks to the acrylic paint.

 And I think that's all!
 Feel free to ask me if you have any specific questions.

-Now, as I mentioned earlier, I wore this to VI Japan Weekend Madrid 2.0...
+I wore this to VI Japan Weekend Madrid 2.0...
 What a mess it was.
 DX I had some issues with the organizers, but in the end everything went well and I got to do my performance...
 But when I went on stage again for the prize (the first 10 got placed, I was the sixth), I tripped on the stairs and almost fell over omglol.
 But yeah, I was surprised by how many people recognized this version, I was even stopped by a random person on the street on the way back for a compliment!